 *Stats taken from Understanding Consumers’ Local Search Behaviour survey by Google

-You’ll also want to engage with your leads and customers via your native mobile app: How to Generate Leads with a Native Real Estate App].
+You also may want to engage with your leads and customers via your native mobile app.

 10) Create your blog